andrewjjung47/FSND-P4-Design-A-Game/concentration_game/README.md

     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

- - **make_move**
+ - **make_guess**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
     - Parameters: urlsafe_game_key, guess
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts two integers 'guess1' and 'guess2' and returns the updated state of the game.
     If this causes a game to end, a corresponding Score entity will be created.

  - **get_scores**